louiskwt/teach-myself-cs/README.md

 3. Moving forward, I would like to take more notes so that I can remember what I have learned.

+## 6/03 - 7/02

+1. Finished A Coursera course on Precalculus and learned a lot from it
+2. Taking SICP and reading the book continued to make me a better programmer in so many aspects
+3. Need to speed up my progress~

 # Resources Section 🔗

 ## Programming